-Standards for Evaluation of Scholarship Research:
+Evaluation of Research

-It is the stated expectation of the department that all faculty seek excellence in Scholarly activity.
-Indicators on which the assessment of the quality of Scholarly activity are based are provided in Tables 1A (Kent campus Faculty) and 1B (Regional Campus Faculty).
+It is the stated expectation of the Department that all faculty seek excellence in Research activities.
+The assessment of Research activities is based upon the criteria summarized in Tables 1A (Kent campus faculty) and 1B (Regional campus faculty).